First Aid in the business

 The AAA (Accident Insurance Association) has published a guide defining such varied matters as the obligations of employers in respect of first aid, the necessary number of first aid helpers and the qualifications which they must have, together with the composition of the first aid kit, the existence of healthcare premises or indispensable signage in the company.

-The guide can be downloaded on this page.
+The guide can be downloaded (French or German) from the AAA website.